- Queen's University

 - Job Category

-Qualified applicants will hold an MD degree (or equivalent), have completed postgraduate qualifications prior to appointment, and be eligible for licensure in Ontario.
-Preference will be given to candidates with an advanced degree and who have sub-specialty certification from the Royal College of Physicians and Surgeons of Canada.
-The successful applicant will hold a Geographically Full-Time appointment at Queen’s University and will be a participant in the Alternative Funding Plan at Queen’s.
+Qualified applicants will hold an MD degree (or equivalent) and have completed an accredited Cardiac Surgery residency.
+Preference will be given to candidates who have sub-specialty Fellowship training.
+Advanced training in endovascular techniques and minimally invasive structural heart procedures will be considered an asset.
+Eligibility for licensure with the College of Physicians and Surgeons of Ontario is mandatory.
+The successful applicant will hold a Geographically Full-Time appointment at Queen’s University at an academic rank commensurate with qualifications.

 The University will provide support in its recruitment processes to applicants with disabilities, including accommodation that takes into account an applicant’s accessibility needs.
-If you require accommodation during the interview process, please contact the Department of Surgery at the email or fax number above.
+If you require accommodation during the interview process, please contact the Department of Surgery at the email listed above.